kontent-ai/delivery-sdk-net/docs/Accessing-Data-From-Multiple-Projects.md

 More details in [Autofac's docs](https://autofaccn.readthedocs.io/en/latest/integration/aspnetcore.html#startup-class).

 # Extending named services support
-In case you want to use a DI container other than Autofac, feel free to create your own implementation of `INamedServiceProvider` (in `Kentico.Kontent.Delivery.Extensions.DependencyInjection`) and submit a pull request to this repository.
+In case you want to use a DI container other than Autofac, feel free to create your own implementation of `INamedServiceProvider` (in `Kontent.Ai.Delivery.Extensions.DependencyInjection`) and submit a pull request to this repository.
-This implementation then needs to be registered in `NamedServiceProviderType` and [`ServiceCollectionExtensions`](https://github.com/Kentico/kontent-delivery-sdk-net/blob/master/Kentico.Kontent.Delivery.Extensions.DependencyInjection/Extensions/ServiceCollectionExtensions.cs#L133).
+This implementation then needs to be registered in `NamedServiceProviderType` and [`ServiceCollectionExtensions`](https://github.com/kontent-ai/delivery-sdk-net/blob/master/Kontent.Ai.Delivery.Extensions.DependencyInjection/Extensions/ServiceCollectionExtensions.cs#L133).
 We'll be happy to work with you to add support for your favorite DI container.